ReilYoung/ReilYoung/README.md

 Hello, this is Yuren Yang, I am currently dedicated to the research of using artificial intelligence technology to assist in the creation of an intelligent, energy-efficient and comfortable built environment.

-If you are interested in my research content, you can contact me at yangyuren@tju.edu.cn
+If you are interested in my research content, you can contact me at reilyoung@163.com
 <!--
 **ReilYoung/ReilYoung** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.